xzb030/IMG_Survey/README.md

 # IMG_Survey

 This repository complements this article.
-To facilitate better access to relevant literature, we provide links to the 110 articles mentioned in the article, as well as relevant codes for these articles.
-In addition, we have provided links to commonly used data sets.
+To facilitate better access to the relevant literature, we provide links to the 110 articles mentioned in the article by technical categories, as well as the relevant codes for these articles.
+In addition, we also provide links to commonly used datasets.

 ## Outline
 - [IMG_Survey_Supp](#img_survey_supp)